-

 Proposed changes

-Both the PRA and the FCA are considering whether the UK Prospectus Regulation definition of a public securitisation is achieving the right outcome and whether the disclosure templates for private securitisations could be made more proportionate or principles-based.
+Both the PRA and the FCA have indicated that they are still in the process of considering whether the UK Prospectus Regulation definition of a public securitisation is achieving the right outcome and whether the disclosure templates for private securitisations could be made more proportionate or principles-based.

-(i) securitisations that are subject to primary listings on UK regulated markets or similar non-UK markets where the originator, sponsor or SSPE is located in the UK (thereby excluding overseas securitisations);
+- securitisations that are subject to primary listings on UK regulated markets or similar non-UK markets where the originator, sponsor or SSPE is located in the UK (thereby excluding overseas securitisations);

-(ii) primary admissions to trading on an appropriate UK multilateral trading facility (MTF) and similar non-UK venues, where there is at least one UK manufacturer; and/or
+- primary admissions to trading on an appropriate UK multilateral trading facility (MTF) and similar non-UK venues, where there is at least one UK manufacturer; and/or

-(iii) securitisations where there is at least one UK manufacturer and where a public announcement or other general communication is made to a wide audience of potential investors, intended to solicit expressions of interest as part of the primary marketing of the securitisation.
+- securitisations where there is at least one UK manufacturer and where a public announcement or other general communication is made to a wide audience of potential investors, intended to solicit expressions of interest as part of the primary marketing of the securitisation.

 Implications of changes

 Implementing any UK or EU changes to the public/private distinction and associated changes to reporting requirements will require systems development by originators and servicers and is likely to take time.
 Further, as a consequence of the fact that securitisations are typically structured to attract both UK and EU investors, if changes in the UK do not dovetail with changes in the EU, the effect will be to impose on the securitisation market reporting obligations that are more complex and more onerous (even if the intention of both UK and EU regulators is the opposite).
-See also question 10 below.
+See also Question 10 below.

 -